m4gr3d/GDExtension-Android-Plugin-Template/README.md

 ##### Simplify access to the exposed Java / Kotlin APIs

-To make it easier to access the exposed Java / Kotlin APIs in the Godot Editor, it's recommended to provide one (or multiple) gdscript wrapper class for your plugin users to interface with.
+To make it easier to access the exposed Java / Kotlin APIs in the Godot Editor, it's recommended to provide one (or multiple) gdscript wrapper class(es) for your plugin users to interface with.

-Those wrapper classes should be included in the `plugin/export_scripts_template/interface` directory (create the directory if it doesn't exist).

 For example: